Originally published on AWOL/Junkee.

 4: Sometimes, you just have to trust

 I wonder what would have happened if we didn’t trust Bammie.
 Would we still be in Coron?
-It doesn’t sound so bad now, being stuck on an island (I live in Melbourne, ha).
-I’ve learned that sometimes, you just need to have faith in your instincts and trust that things will be okay.
+It doesn’t sound so bad now, being stuck on an island.
+I’ve learned that sometimes you just need to trust people (even if they’re strangers), have faith in your instincts and believe that things will be okay.

 5: Don’t discount the abilities of travel agents

 Many of us fall into the generation of DIY travel.
 I never use travel agents.
 But without one, I wouldn’t have gone home.
 The flights I found online weren’t actually booked out, as it appeared.
-Airlines were attempting to space passengers out on flights because of potential virus risk, but we couldn’t have known that at the time.
+Airlines were attempting to space passengers out on flights because of potential virus risk, but we didn’t know that at the time.

 The travel agent we contacted chased flights for two days before securing some for us.
 He had to do some serious convincing with airline representatives to get them.
 Having a professional on the case made all the difference.